rrendec/check-updates/README.md

 It aims to move the time/resource consuming execution of the check\_updates plugin out of the context of Nagios or nrpe.

-The wapper implements a systemd service that runs the real check\_updates plugin periodically and saves the output and exit status to a cache file.
+The wrapper implements a systemd service that runs the real check\_updates plugin periodically and saves the output and exit status to a cache file.
 A new/separate Nagios plugin is implemented as a shell script that simply reads back the output from the cache file.